-Russia is well-known for exceptional natural treasures that are scattered all over the country.
+Russia is well-known for its exceptional natural treasures that are scattered all over the country.
 Baikal Lake is the largest & deepest freshwater lake in the world and contains about 22% of the world’s freshwater.
 This lake is located in Siberia, one of the coldest regions in the entire world.
-Another staggering wonder is the Golden Mountains of Altai – the scenic mountain range is home to snow leopard and Altai argali(the world’s largest sheep).
+Another staggering wonder is the Golden Mountains of Altai – the scenic mountain range is home to snow leopards and Altai argali(the world’s largest sheep).
 Mount Elbrus is a composite volcano and a popular hiking destination in Russia.
 Other accessible geographical wonders are Curonian Spit (sand dunes), Kungur Cave, Geyser Valley, Elton Lake, Kamchatka Volcanoes, Ruskeala National Park, Lena Pillars, Russian Taiga Forest, etc. Besides these, there are so many unexplored natural wonders in Russia, but reaching them is quite a challenge.

 3) Moscow – Russia

 Moscow is one of the most populous places in the entire world with a population of approximately 12 million permanent residents.
 The capital city is peppered with glittering palaces, majestic fortresses, & beautiful churches that will impress you with their opulent architecture and unique style.
 These include the glorious Red Square, Kremlin Palace, Lenin’s Mausoleum, Bolshoi Theatre, Saint Basil’s Cathedral, and many other historical structures.
 Even the metro stations are a testament to the grandeur of the city.
 Besides its historical significance, Moscow has a lot to offer visitors.
 It is a fascinating blend of traditional culture and contemporary creativity.
 The captivating Russian ballet dancers, traditional cuisine, luxury hotels, world-class restaurants, amazing nightlife, and trendy pubs are added attractions.